Research Associate Professor Emeritus of Archaeology

 Manhattan, KS 66506

-Dr. Logan's teaching experience includes such courses as Introduction to Archaeology, Environment and Archaeology, North American Archaeology, and Laboratory Techniques in Archaeology.
-He is coordinator of the anthropology program's Museology Internship course.
+Dr. Logan's teaching experience includes such courses as Introduction to Archaeology, Environment and Archaeology, North American Archaeology, and Archaeological Laboratory Methods.
+From 2009 to 2019 he was coordinator of the anthropology program's Museology Internship course.
 He has served on many doctoral and master's graduate committees and often guided undergraduates through Independent Reading and Research projects on a variety of archaeological topics.
-From 1986 to 2016, first at KU and subsequently at KSU, he directed sixteen sessions of the Kansas Archaeological Field School (KAFS), a summer research and educational endeavor.
-The KAFS focuses on his interest in prehistoric, ceramic-age (ca. AD 1-1500) cultures in the central Great Plains.
+From 1986 to 2016, first at KU and subsequently at KSU, he directed sixteen sessions of the Kansas Archaeological Field School, a summer research and educational endeavor that focused on his interest in ceramic-age (ca. AD 1-1500) cultures in the central Great Plains.
 His research reflects a broad interest in culture history and process, settlement-subsistence practices, spatial analysis, and environmental archaeology (geoarchaeology, zooarchaeology).
 Through his research projects, Dr. Logan provided KSU students with the opportunity to gain experience in archaeological field and laboratory work.
 He mentored students in the analysis of recovered data and the presentation of their results at conferences and in published articles.

 In addition to dozens of technical reports, Dr. Logan has published in American Antiquity, Journal of Field Archaeology, Plains Anthropologist, Midcontinental Journal of Archaeology, Central Plains Archeology, The Kansas Anthropologist, The Missouri Archaeologist, The Wisconsin Archeologist, Current Research in the Pleistocene, and Ethnohistory.

 Book chapters and encyclopedia entries: